janpeuker/awesome-tech-roles/README.md

 - [Demystifying developer advocacy](https://github.com/readme/guides/angie-jones-demystifying-developer-advocacy) - Classic article by Angie Jonies giving an overview on Developer Advocacy, especially how it compares to other functions like Marketing (via [this tweet](https://twitter.com/dan_abramov/status/1644373027692462086?s=46&t=efatOS7dSYaf_tnFASZ4LQ)).
 - [Don&apos;t Call It A Platform](https://samnewman.io/blog/2023/02/08/dont-call-it-a-platform/) - Sam Newman on Platform Engineering and how it&apos;s really Developer Enablement and Experience or "Habitability".
 - [A Guide to Community Operations](https://www.commonroom.io/blog/guide-to-community-operations/) - Advertorial but well explaining the difference between Community Ops, DevRel and Support.
+- [So you want to be a developer advocate?](https://medium.com/@tspann/so-you-want-to-be-a-developer-advocate-8cf836a2226d) - Short post by Tim Spann how their career led to a Developer Advocate role.
 - [Tactical Guide to kickstarting your community](https://orbit.love/blog/a-tactical-guide-to-kickstarting-your-community) - Long overview by Orbit on their ideas how to use (their) tools to build an OSS community.
 - [The Developer Advocacy Handbook](https://developer-advocacy.com/) - Chris Heilmann&apos;s Developer Advocacy Handbook has been updated for 11 years and counting.
 - [The Prosperous Software Consultant](https://dabit3.medium.com/the-prosperous-software-consultant-5dc8d705c5dd) - Nader Dabit on the edge between developer advocacy and consulting.